 Is there childcare provided?
 In Orthodox services, most children normally worship alongside their families.
-The church does offer a Children's Room during services with age appropriate activities for those children too young to sit quietly with their parents.
+Parents are encouraged assist their children in learning to sit quietly.
 Older children, pre-teens and teens are encouraged to participate fully in the liturgical life of the church.

 Is there a dress code?
 There is no formal dress code for attending church services.
 However, in worship we stand before the judgement seat of God.
 Orthodox parishioners tend to wear simple, modest clothing to services that befits the seriousness of worship.
 This typically ranges from business casual to formal wear.
 Shorts, revealing clothing and worldly logos or images are never appropriate for services.
 Women are not required to wear head coverings, but those who feel so inclined are encouraged to do so.

 Can non-Orthodox receive the Holy Eucharist?
 Because the Orthodox Church celebrates the Holy Eucharist as the most intimate union of believers with Christ, it is reserved for those members of the Orthodox Church who have prepared themselves to receive the Body & Blood of the Lord by confession and fasting.
 Non-Orthodox are still invited to participate fully in the worship of the church and are welcome to approach the chalice for a blessing from the priest during the eucharistic distribution.